devenallen/TaskHero/README.md

 cargo test

 We touched up the documentation of task hero and made sure that the methods are all accounted for and documented.
+In order to see our documentation, run the command 'cargo doc --open' to see the documentation.

 We worked on fuzzing especially when it came to the gamification side of our application.
 To run our fuzzing, make sure that you have cargo-fuzz installed.
 To install, enter cargo install cargo-fuzz.